Deadspin: Conflicts with G/O Media management

-In April 2019, the Gizmodo Media Group was purchased by private equity firm Great Hill Partners and was renamed G/O Media, with Jim Spanfeller appointed as CEO.
-Greenwell resigned from Deadspin effective August 23, 2019.
-She cited dysfunction caused by corporate management, attempts by them to intimidate writers out of reporting on it, and undermining and condescending to the site's senior staff.
+In April 2019, private equity firm Great Hill Partners purchased Gizmodo Media Group, renamed it G/O Media, and appointed Jim Spanfeller as CEO.
+Four months later, Greenwell resigned from Deadspin effective August 23, 2019.
+She said that dysfunction had been caused by corporate management.
+She also alleged that corporate management tried to intimidate Deadspin writers from reporting on the dysfunction and said that corporate management had undermined and been condescending to the site's senior staff.

 In late October 2019, the editorial staff across several G/O Media sites, including Deadspin, posted articles acknowledging complaints from readers about advertisements that were autoplaying with audio.
-The Deadspin post said that the editorial staff "are as upset with the current state of our site's user experience as [readers] are" but that they could not control the "ad experience".
+The Deadspin post said that the editorial staff "are as upset with the current state of our site's user experience as [readers] are" but that they could not control the "ad experience."
 The posts were subsequently removed by G/O Media management.
-The Gizmodo Media Group (GMG) union, which represents editors and writers across the G/O Media sites and is supported by Writers Guild of America, East, responded to the post removals with a statement that said, "We condemn this action in the strongest possible terms."
+The GMG union, which represents editors and writers across the G/O Media sites and is supported by Writers Guild of America, East, responded to the post removals with a statement that said, "We condemn this action in the strongest possible terms."
 According to The Wall Street Journal, G/O Media enabled the autoplaying ads in an attempt to fulfill the terms of an advertising deal it agreed to with Farmers Insurance Group.
 The companies had signed a deal worth $1 million that was planned to run from September 2019 – 2020 and required G/O Media to deliver 43.5 million impressions.
-However, after the first few weeks of the campaign, the G/O media and operations teams did not think they could meet that goal and subsequently enabled the ads.
+However, after the first few weeks of the campaign, the G/O Media and operations teams did not think they could meet that goal and subsequently enabled the ads.
 Farmers ultimately backed out of the deal on October 30.

-That same week, G/O Media editorial director Paul Maidment sent a memo to Deadspin employees ordering them to discontinue any content not related to sports.
+That same week, G/O Media editorial director Paul Maidment ordered Deadspin employees in a memo to discontinue any content not related to sports.
 He said that in order to "create as much great sports journalism" as possible, "Deadspin will write only about sports and that which is relevant to sports in some way."
-The GMG union called the changes in the site's content "undermin[ing] the nearly two decades of work writers have put into building a profitable brand with an enormous, dedicated readership".
-On October 29, following the memo, staffers filled the site's front page with non-sports stories that had been among the site's most popular in the past; by that afternoon, interim editor-in-chief Barry Petchesky had been fired for "not sticking to sports."
+The GMG union called the changes in the site's content "undermin[ing] the nearly two decades of work writers have put into building a profitable brand with an enormous, dedicated readership."
+On October 29, following the memo, staffers filled the site's front page with non-sports stories that had been among the site's most popular in the past; by that afternoon, interim editor-in-chief Barry Petchesky was fired for "not sticking to sports."